What’s the Difference Between a Raspberry Pi and a Computer?

 As we have already mentioned, the Raspberry Pi has the average size of your credit card.
 The Raspberry Pi Foundation has done a great job in retaining the simplicity in size of this fantastic device.
 They have done this while still being able to add more amazing features and improvements in both speed and capacity.

-The latest size of Raspberry Pi is 85.60 mm × 56.5 mm × 17 mm.
+The typical size of a Raspberry Pi is 85.60 mm × 56.5 mm × 17 mm.

 In contrast, an average desktop tower measures 14 × 7 inches for the mini tower and 24 × 8 inches for the full tower cases.